 business equipment, restaurant equipment and fixtures, and any

 other item used to operate a business.
 All personal property

 is taxable unless it is specifically exempt by law.

 Exemptions include, but are not limited to: inventories for resale, materials and supplies consumed, agricultural equipment used on the farm or ranch to produce agricultural products, ag and livestock products, and livestock.
 Except for public utility valuation, intangible personal property, (a right rather than a physical object), are also exempt from property taxation in Colorado.
 Examples of intangible personal property are: trademarks, patents, copyrights, stocks, and bonds.

 The County Assessor determines the actual value of personal property.
-By law, a Declaration Schedule MUST be filed with the Assessor annually.
+By law, a Declaration Schedule must be filed with the Assessor annually.
 Failure to file by April 15th, will result in a 15% or $50.00 fine, whichever is less.
 Failure to make a complete disclosure of personal property will result in an additional penalty of 25% of the value of the undisclosed property.
-Personal Property with an actual value of less than $5500.00 will not be placed on the tax roll; however, a Declaration Schedule MUST still be filed with the Assessor.
+Personal Property with an actual value of less than $7,300.00 will not be placed on the tax roll; however, a Declaration Schedule must still be filed with the Assessor.
 Please contact the Assessor at (970) 498-7050 for further information.